SoK: Blockchain Decentralization: Introduction

 \begin{itemize} \item RQ1 (\textbf{establish the taxonomy of blockchain decentralization}).
-What are the facets of blockchain decentralization and can we measure the levels of decentralization? \item RQ2 (\textbf{propose an explainable decentralization index}).
-Can we propose a new index that intuitively characterizes the decentralization level of blockchain transactions which is closely connected to user behavior? \item RQ3 (\textbf{apply the decentralization index to empirical research}).
-How does the decentralization of DeFi token transfers distribute and change, and interact with economic factors? \end{itemize}
+What are the facets of blockchain decentralization and how does existing literature characterize blockchain decentralization in definition and measurement? \item RQ2 (\textbf{propose an explainable decentralization index}).
+Can we propose an explainable index that measures and quantifies the decentralization level of blockchain across different facets which is generally applicable? \item RQ3 (\textbf{apply the decentralization index to empirical research}).
+Using open-source codes, how can we apply the scientific method of descriptive, predictive, and causal inference to study blockchain decentralization? \end{itemize}